dignissimus/Copper/README.md

 ```
 ## Installation

-> To install, place the Copper.jar archive in your plugins folder and insert your Copper scritps in the `plugins/Copper/scripts` directory created when the plugin first runs
+> To install, place the Copper.jar archive in your plugins folder and insert your Copper scripts in the `plugins/Copper/scripts` directory created when the plugin first runs